Alex44lel/Checkers/readme.md

 The implementation of the full game of checkers has taken me about 7 hours of work.
 I have tried to code everything as I would do it in a normal working day, following best practices.

-The most important part is the movement validation implementation (validate_move) (line 262 of checkers_logic.py), which is the same problem as the one presented in the interview.
+The most important part is the movement validation implementation (validate_move) (line 262 of checkers_logic.py), which is the same problem as the one presented.
 For this, I have also recursively checked for positions in which a player eats multiple pieces.

 All the logic has been written by me, I have used chatgpt to write comments, docstrings, and the readme.